Larry Carlton: Solo career

 Carlton recorded his debut solo album, With a Little Help from My Friends, in 1968.
-In the mid-1970s he built a home studio and called it Room 335 after the Gibson ES-335, an electric guitar he often played.
+In the mid-1970s he built a home studio and called it Room 335 after the Gibson ES-335, an electric guitar he is known for playing.
 He has recorded most of his albums at Room 335.
-In 1988, with his solo career in ascent, he was shot in the throat by a teenager outside Room 335 and suffered nerve and vocal cord damage, which delayed completion of the album he was working on at the time, On Solid Ground.
+In 1988, with his solo career burgeoning, he was shot in the throat by a teenager outside Room 335 and suffered nerve and vocal cord damage, which delayed completion of the album he was recording at the time, On Solid Ground.
 His left arm was paralyzed and for six months he was unable to play more than a few notes.

 Carlton produced six albums from 1978 to 1984.
 His version of "Sleepwalk" by Santo Farina climbed the pop and adult contemporary charts.
 From 1985 to 1990, he did various solo projects, including the live album Last Nite.

-Carlton was commissioned to compose music for the King of Thailand, Bhumibol Adulyadej, in honor of the king's birthday.
-He recorded The Jazz King (Sony BMG, 2008) with a jazz orchestra that included Tom Scott, Nathan East, and Earl Klugh.
+He was commissioned to compose music for the king of Thailand, Bhumibol Adulyadej, in honor of the king's birthday.
+He recorded The Jazz King (Sony BMG, 2008) with a jazz orchestra including Tom Scott, Nathan East, and Earl Klugh.